 Format of the Balance Sheet

-There are several acceptable formats for a balance sheet, but I’m going to only explain the most basic format.
+There are several acceptable formats for a balance sheet, but this lesson is only going to explain the most basic format.
 The format requires a proper header, columned values and balance.

 The header is three lines of information centered on the page.
 The first line is the legal name of the business.
 Do not use the trading name or other forms of identification such as the D.B.A.